 Nonhazardous covered employees are required to contribute 5 percent of their salary to the plan.
 Nonhazardous covered employees who begin participation on or after September 1, 2008 are required to contribute 6 percent of their salary to the plan.
-The county's contribution rate for nonhazardous employees was 19.18 percent.
+The city's contribution rate for nonhazardous employees was 21.48 percent (16.22 percent related to pension and 5.26 percent for health insurance).